HARLEM REPERTORY THEATRE'S "THE WIZARD OF OZ" EXTENDS

 Deena Harburg reminds us that "Oz" is also the story of three strong women--Dorothy and two witches--and illustrates how we need more woman leaders.
 Munchkinland and The Emerald City reflect Harburg's utopian dreams of societies that are egalitarian, without dictatorship of monarchy or religion.
 Interestingly, "Over the Rainbow" actually expresses the dream of an immigrant--or a would-be immigrant--for a better life in a far away land, a theme of contemporary resonance.
 This classic song is under-appreciated for this original intent, but is a poignant message in our time, when callousness toward the immigrant is one of our leading socio-political concerns.
 In the film and its theater adaptation, the song is only sung once.
 But in this production, it's reprised several times, once with a syncopated feel that is reminiscent of the now-famous rendition that was broadcast a few years back on TV's "Glee” and recorded by Hawaiian singer Israel Kamakawiwo'ole.

 Throughout the production, jazzy arrangements by percussionist Dan Aran are entwined with the classic arrangements in the score.
 These accents compliment the singing of Taylor-Rey Rivera, who introduces jazz colorations to Dorothy's solos with a soulful mezzo voice.
-The orchestra is a jazz trio of Dan Aran on percussion, Martha Kato on piano and Yoshi Waki on bass.
+The orchestra is an international jazz trio of Martha Kato (piano), Dan Aran (percussion) and Yoshi Waki (bass).

-The actors include Taylor-Rey Rivera as Dorothy, A.J.
-Acevedo as the Professor/Wizard, Derrick Montalvado as Scarecrow, Dexter Thomas-Payne as Lion, Ben Harburg as Tin Man, Barbyly Noël as Aunt Em and Glinda, Paula Galloway as Miss Gulch and Wicked Witch of the West, Jenna Vega as Guard and Keiko Tomita and Wilyuly Lopez as ensemble.
+The actors are Taylor-Rey Rivera as Dorothy, Daniel Tamulonis as the Professor/Wizard, Derrick Montalvado as Scarecrow, Dexter Thomas-Payne as Lion, Ben Harburg as Tin Man, Barbyly Noël as Aunt Em and Glinda, Emily Ramirez as Miss Gulch and Wicked Witch of the West, Jenna Vega as Guard, Ervin Vazquez as Uncle Henry and Ensemble, and Paris Scott and Wilyuly Lopez as ensemble.

 Lighting design is by Brian Aldous.
 Costume design is by Daniel Fergus Tamulonis.
 Projections are by Brian Blanco.
 Stage manager is Kyria Geneva.